 An open, mostly hierarchy-free company organization that allows for flexible teams to work on problems autonomously can support these people and prompt great outcomes in less time compared to traditional team or department structures.
 No big news, still worth mentioning for what is to follow.

-Sure, there’s your colleagues and team mates.
-But, being stuck in a task together, you seldomly talk openly to them about what really causes a period of stagnation, or allow them to be critical to the point where they identify your weaknesses in a way which makes you want to work on them.
+Sure, there are your colleagues and teammates.
+But, being stuck in a task together, you seldom talk openly to them about what really causes a period of stagnation or allow them to be critical to the point where they identify your weaknesses in a way that makes you want to work on them.
 At least not in the course of discussing why an overdue feature cannot be shipped yet — these situations simply don’t leave enough room for that.
 Criticism from your peers in these stressful situations is mostly perceived as an attack and causes the opposite of what it is intended to.

 The simple way around this is to create a setup in which critical exchange on work-related topics is wilfully expected.

-In our opinion this needs to exceed having everyone heard and encourage them to express their opinion freely.
-I mean, we do involve each and everyone in developing our company and everyone can easily take a strategic topic and make it their own, consequently having an impact on our company culture.
+In our opinion, this needs to exceed having everyone heard and encouraging them to express their opinion freely.
+I mean, we do involve each and every one in developing our company and everyone can easily take a strategic topic and make it their own, consequently having an impact on our company culture.
 Just as everybody is expected to speak openly in meetings without being shut up by anyone who’s more experienced.
 But that’s just the company-wide pillar of supporting an open feedback culture.
 The other one is the individual layer underpinning everything.